“The Sisters provide me with renewed hope and confidence…my heart is filled with love.” — Dana Charles Pierce, Supporter of the Society, 2014

 Centro Cornelia Connelly in Santiago, Chile – founded in 1995 by the Holy Child Sisters, this ministry focuses on spiritual formation and training in leadership for youth and adults in Santiago and through missions in the south of Chile.
 Sisters also offer outreach to the city’s homeless community.

-Holy Child Center (Rosemont, PA) and SHCJ Community (Rye, NY) – home to our retired Sisters who are living independently, or with assisted and skilled care, after serving in active ministries for many years.
-At Holy Child Center and Rye, the Sisters continue to minister through the power of prayer.
+Holy Child Center (Rosemont, PA) – home to our retired Sisters who are living independently, or with assisted and skilled care, after serving in active ministries for many years.
+At Holy Child Center, the Sisters continue to minister through the power of prayer.
 Many Sisters also serve the larger community by visiting those in need, offering pastoral services to area parishes, or volunteering at Holy Child ministries.

 Handing on the Spirit – a program to promote our Holy Child spirit and Incarnational spirituality helping people rejoice in knowing that God loved them so much as to become human, and that God’s love is still present and active in today’s world.
 Handing on the Spirit is a call to action for people to witness and acknowledge God’s love in all people, in all things, and in all stages of life.